 I hope these tips would definitely help you to prevent obesity-related complications in your kid.

 Query: Hello doctor, I am 171 cm tall, 38 years old, and 80 kg weight.
 Since the last one to five months, I have left wheat 80 % from my diet and following on average 1000 to 1500 calorie diet everyday.
 Initially, I lost weight from 80 to 78 kg in two weeks, but now I am stuck on 79 kg weight.
 I do not k...
 Read Full »

 Article Overview: Fruits are everybody's favorite and available in various shapes, colors, and sizes.
 Its consumption is indeed beneficial for all age groups, specifically children, owing to the benefits that it provides.
 Children are the most sensitive when it comes to contracting any kind of an infection or disease.
 Hence, they do need a good amount of antioxidants to fight diseases and these antioxidants are provided by fruits.
 Read Article

 Following are some reasons the consumption of fruits is very essential for children.
 Good Source Of Fiber Fruits are a very good source of fiber and also moisture which helps to eradicate various problems like constipation often faced by children.
 It helps to prevent childhood obesity as when chil...
 Read Article

-Do you have a question on How To Lose Weight or Childhood Obesity?Ask a Doctor Online
+Do you have a question on Childhood Obesity or Overweight?Ask a Doctor Online